 9. Cash – ATMs are not always available

 Prominent hill stations are crowded during seasons.
 And we are sure that you would not want to waste your precious holiday time standing in ATM queues.
 It’s better to carry enough cash and not rely on cards completely.
-Though you can make payments through your cash cards too, but small shops and vendors may not always have this facility.
+Though you can make payments through your cash cards too, small shops and vendors may not always have this facility.
 Street shopping is easier with cash.
+It is one of the most important travel tips for exploring the hill station.

 10. Power bank – your phone will be doing too much